IzzAbdullah223/Memory-Card/README.md

 Responsive Design: The game works great on different screen sizes, tested and tweaked using Chrome DevTools.

 Smooth Interactions: Added CSS transitions for hover effects and background changes to make the game more engaging.
-This project was a great way to dive deeper into React and responsive design.